ndipatri/RoboGaggia/README.md

 Acknowledgement: [SparkFun](https://learn.sparkfun.com/) provides great documentation on all of their products and the [Hookup Guide](https://learn.sparkfun.com/tutorials/qwiic-scale-hookup-guide?_ga=2.199132015.1304669420.1658346670-1742331242.1658055114) for their [500g Mini Load Cell](https://www.sparkfun.com/products/14728) was very helpful in understanding how to calibrate sensors.

+## Calibrating the PID

+"A proportional–integral–derivative controller (PID controller or three-term controller) is a control loop mechanism employing feedback that is widely used in industrial control systems and a variety of other applications requiring continuously modulated control." (https://en.wikipedia.org/wiki/PID_controller)

+RoboGaggia uses a PID for both controlling the heater temperature and the brew water pressure.

+The input variable to the water pressure PID is the water pressure sensor (in bars) and the output variable is the water pump duty cycle (in percentage).
+The higher the duty cycle, the higher the pressure.

+The PID not only compares the target water pressure to the current measured water pressure, it also considers previous values (integral) and future values (derivative).
+The present (P), historical (I), and future (D) values are all scaled by an associated 'scale' factor (K).
+We, therefore, have Kp, Ki, and Kd constants that need to be 'tuned' for a given mechanical system.

+I've followed [these general guidelines](https://en.wikipedia.org/wiki/PID_controller#Manual_tuning) for PID Tuning to come up with the values for RoboGaggia.
+These should work for any RoboGaggia.

+Note that if the portafiter is not filled with coffee, it will not supply 'backpressure' and so the PID will run at a constant 100% duty cycle.
+So you need to either use a backflush portafilter or loaded portafilter when performing PID tuning.

+In the interest of simplicity, the heater PID uses the same tuning values as the water pressure PID.
+The heater temp is a slow-moving system and is therefore not as sensitive to these values.